abnas7511/MarkyAI-markdownGenerator/README.md

-# Pipet Code Agent Extension
+# Pipet Code Agent Extension - Pipet Markdown Generator

+I have extended pipet to include a new command for generating well-formatted GitHub README documents in Markdown based on selected code snippets.
 The Pipet Code Agent is a Visual Studio Code extension developed by Google that leverages the power of the Google Gemini API to assist developers by generating comments and reviews for selected code.
-I have extended pipet to include a new command for generating well-formatted GitHub README documents in Markdown based on selected code snippets.

 ## Features